Marthe Hanau

-Marthe Hanau (1890 – 19 July 1935) was a Frenchwoman who successfully defrauded French financial markets in the 1920s and the 1930s.
+Marthe Marie Hanau (1 January 1886 – 19 July 1935) was a Frenchwoman who successfully defrauded French financial markets in the 1920s and the 1930s.

 Early life

-Marthe Hanau was born in Lille to the family of a Jewish industrialist.
+Marthe Marie Hanau was born in Lille to the family of a Jewish industrialist.

-She married and later divorced Lazare Bloch.
+She married Lazare Bloch in 1908; they later divorced.
 In 1925, she and Bloch, who remained business partners after their divorce, founded an economic newspaper, La Gazette du Franc et des Nations.
 Hanau used the newspaper to dispense stock tips to financial speculators.